When the Wealthy Get Wealthier: Politicians Who Won the Lottery

 James Sensenbrenner Jr. had spent nineteen years in Congress when he earned the nickname Lucky, after stepping out to a liquor store in Capitol Hill and scooping $250,000.

 Way back in 1998, news traveled quickly on the Wisconsin Republican’s luck, after he turned a $2 bet into a magic win.
 However, he was mystified as to why so many people were interested in him when his career got ignored.
-Speaking to reporters after the news was announced he said: ”I’m chairman of the Science Committee involved in updating American science policy and the role of Government, academia and the private sector.
-I’m deep into the Medicare issue, the space program, the year 2000 problem.
+Speaking to reporters after the news was announced he said: ”I’m chairman of the Science Committee involved in updating American science policy and the role of Government, academia, and the private sector.
+I’m deep into the Medicare issue, the space program, and the year 2000 problem.
 I’ve been grilling Janet Reno on the Judiciary Committee.
 So why don’t you give me as much attention on these important issues as on the fact that lightning just struck me?”

 After he ended the phone call, he commented: “The guy said he was writing this story for the same reason people watch ‘Geraldo’ in the middle of the afternoon.”